 05. Reconnect With Your Rhythm and Routine

-My husband and I easily get caught up in our own projects, but having a scheduled time every day to connect with each other, we are able to stay on the same page.
+My husband and I easily get caught up in our own projects, but by having a scheduled time every day to connect with each other, we are able to stay on the same page.
 Find a routine that will help you flow through life with ease and grace, but don’t overdo it.
-Add one thing at a time until you have full incorporated it into your daily practice.
+Add one thing at a time until you have fully incorporated it into your daily practice.
 Allow yourself to change things up if it no longer seems to work.
 This is an evolving process.
 As you change, so will your daily routine.

 06. Create A “No” List

 Getting clear on what you don’t want is just as important as knowing what you do want.
 Making room for the things you want to do means you have to be willing to first let go of the things that aren’t serving you, such as gossip, procrastination or eating sugar.

 As much as we believe we can do it all, we can’t, and we shouldn’t try.
 This list represents the things that no longer serve you and therefore, those things to which you will no longer give your time and attention.
 The goal is to create a list that makes you feel safe, cared for, and free to be the best version of yourself.
 This will allow you more time to focus on the things that better serve you.

 This could technically go in the category of honoring my body, but, it just had to have its own place in this list.
 The ability to be in a place of sanctuary, away from the noise, crowd, and clutter isn’t actually that far away.
 It’s within us!
 We just have to remember that it’s there and available when we choose to use it.